andrewalumkal/SQLRoboFailover/docs/Functions.md

 ```powershell
 -MaintainHAForAGs
 ```
-Automatically set another available asynchronous_commit replica in the topology to synchronous_commit to maintain HA for the AG
+Automatically set another available asynchronous_commit replica in the topology to synchronous_commit to maintain HA for the AG.
 Default = $true
 ```powershell
 -ScriptOnly